BjornFJohansson/pydna/README.rst

 Pydna provide functions for molecular biology using python.
 Double stranded DNA sequence classes that make cut and paste cloning and PCR very simple is provided (see example below).
-Look at the BMC Bioinformatics `Publication <http://www.biomedcentral.com/1471-2105/16/142/abstract>`_ describing pydna.
+Look at the BMC Bioinformatics `paper <http://www.biomedcentral.com/1471-2105/16/142/abstract>`_ describing pydna.

 ::